RKDhakad/InstaStories/README.md

 ## Use

-To see hidded mentions on the instagram stories
+To see hidden mentions on the instagram stories

 To save instagram stories

-To save heighlights of instagram user
+To save Highlights of instagram user